ARE YOU STUCK ON ONE OF THESE BANKRUPTCY MYTHS?

 Contact a Bankruptcy Lawyer in Tacoma, WA

-Do not hesitate to speak with a skilled Tacoma bankruptcy lawyer about your options for debt relief.
+Do not hesitate to speak with a skilled Tacoma bankruptcy lawyer about your options.
 Washington Fresh Start can counsel and guide you as you decide whether or not bankruptcy is right for you.
 Attorney Dave Yando has 30 years of experience in debt relief and bankruptcy.
 Our bankruptcy attorneys are more than capable of helping you pursue the most beneficial process for your financial situation.
 Schedule your free consultation to speak with a lawyer and get started on the path to financial freedom.
 Contact us today!